justinegeffen/mattermost_raspberrypi_recipe/README.md

 ```[Unit]
 Description=Mattermost
 After=network.target
-After=mysql.service
+After=mariadb.service
-Requires=mysql.service
+Requires=mariadb.service
 ```

-**Note:** If you are using PostgreSQL, replace *mysql.service* with *postgresql.service*.
-If you have installed MySQL or PostgreSQL on a dedicated server then you need to remove the After=postgresql.service and Requires=postgresql.service or After=mysql.service and Requires=mysql.service lines in the [Unit] section or the Mattermost service will not start.
+**Note:** If you are using PostgreSQL, replace *mariadb.service* with *postgresql.service*.
+If you have installed MariaDB or PostgreSQL on a dedicated server then you need to remove the After=postgresql.service and Requires=postgresql.service or After=mariadb.service and Requires=mariadb.service lines in the [Unit] section or the Mattermost service will not start.

 ```[Service]
 Type=notify